vjarnot/vjarnot.github.io/content/posts/lsi-firmware-flashing.md

 ## Additional Thoughts

 These cards are designed for server chassis running in racks in datacenters.
 I.e., lots and lots of airflow: fans so loud that you'd never allow them in your house.
-So they've got heatsinks but no fans on the cards, I've rigged a 40mm fan (https://amzn.to/3If9J1I) *[affiliate]* to mine, I recommend you do the same.
+So they've got heatsinks but no fans on the cards, I've rigged a 40mm fan (https://amzn.to/3If9J1I) to mine, I recommend you do the same.